-Aristotle Onassis and Stavros Niarchos had two completely different personalities, but one common destiny — to shape the 20th century in Greece.
+Aristotle Onassis and Stavros Niarchos, the two Greek tycoons, had two completely different personalities, but one common destiny — to shape the 20th century in Greece.

 Aristotle Onassis was born in 1906 in Smyrna, at a time when the city was still under Ottoman rule.
 Three years later, in 1909, Stavros Niarchos was born on the other side of the Aegean, in the city of Athens.